goong-io/goong-map-react/test/apps/typescript/README.md

-# react-map-gl example using TypeScript
+# @goongmaps/goong-map-react example using TypeScript

-The configuration showcased here is a minimum setup using react-map-gl with TypeScript.
+The configuration showcased here is a minimum setup using `@goongmaps/goong-map-react` with TypeScript.

 ## Usage